kamalsandeep1501/Excel_Project/README.md

 ## ⚙️ How to Use

-1. **Open the Workbook**: Launch `Excel_Project.xlsx` in Microsoft Excel (preferably a modern version that supports slicers and dynamic charts).
+1. **Open the Workbook**
+   Launch `Excel_Project.xlsx` in Microsoft Excel (preferably a modern version that supports slicers and dynamic charts).

+2. **Enable Content**
-2. **Enable Content**: If Excel prompts you to enable content, click **Enable Editing** / **Enable Content** so that macros / pivot tables (if any) work properly.
+   If Excel prompts for permissions, click **Enable Editing** / **Enable Content** so that macros or pivot tables (if any) work properly.

-3. **Explore the Dashboard**:
+3. **Explore the Dashboard**
-   - Use slicers / filters to change views.
+   - Use slicers / filters to change views
-   - Navigate between different sheets (e.g., Dashboard, Data, Raw Data).
+   - Navigate between sheets (Dashboard, Data, Raw Data)

-4. **Update the Data**:
+4. **Update the Data**
-   - Go to the Data sheet and input or paste new data.
+   - Go to the Data sheet and input or paste new data
-   - Refresh pivot tables or charts (if you have pivot-based visuals) to reflect changes.
+   - Refresh pivot tables or charts to update visuals

-5. **Save Your Changes**: After updating data or visuals, save the workbook.
-You can also export charts or dashboards as images.
+5. **Save Your Changes**
+   Export charts or dashboards as images if needed.

 ---